 Informal Recruitment & Continuous Open Bidding

 Some Panhellenic chapters will host an informal recruitment after the formal recruitment period in the Fall and Spring terms.
 This process, known as Continuous Open Bidding (COB), is less structured and coordinated by each chapter individually.
 Panhellenic hosts an Open House for women interested in COB each September and January.
-You may register your interest in COB here.
+You may register your interest in COB beginning on September 1, 2018.

 National Pan-Hellenic Council fraternities and sororities take new members through a process called Membership Intake.
 This process is organized by each chapter individually, but includes selection of candidates, education about the organization, and ends with initiation and full membership.